Area School Teachers' Collective Agreement

 3.22.2 The following conditions apply to the payment of the grants:

-1. No grant is payable if, as a result of death, payments under the Injury Prevention, Rehabilitation and Compensation Act 2001(external link) to an equivalent or greater extent have been made.
+1. No grant is payable if, as a result of death, payments under the Accident Compensation Act 2022 to an equivalent or greater extent have been made.

 2. Service must be continuous except that intervals of up to one year (or the time to care for their own pre-school child(ren)) may be bridged and service aggregated, but the intervals do not count as service.
 If an interval exceeds one year, (or exceeds the time to care for their own pre-school child(ren)) the qualifying service commences afresh after the interval.